 An authoring tool is any software that enables the creation and publication of content to the web.
 In our context, this means knowledge content, which is typically maintained in some kind of knowledge base.
 Authoring tools are usually part of a larger knowledge management platform and strategy, of which authoring tools are just one part.

-Common elements of an authoring tool can include:
+Common elements of an authoring tool

 - Authoring functionality (WYSIWYG, XML, etc.)